mwarsi2784/Railway-Management-System/README.md

 # 👉 Open MySQL Workbench
 # 👉 Create a new database named `railway_management`
-# 👉 Import the provided SQL file (railway_management.sql) to create tables and insert initial data // admin_name is zulqarnain and password is abcd'
+# 👉 Import the provided SQL file (railway_management_system.sql) to create tables and insert initial data // admin_name is zulqarnain and password is abcd'